I am a licensed professional counselor. My practice focus is in general counseling, depression, anxiety, couples, custody issues, and LGBTQ.

 Separation and divorce are difficult for any couple.
 When there are children involved, they must be protected from the negative sentiments that their parents may be holding for each other.
 The children are fully aware that there is stress and pain between Mommy and Daddy, and while this cannot be totally hidden, it can be controlled by the adults.
 Children become the major point of contact for the separated or divorced couple, and as such, special care is needed to insure that these interactions are as low stress as possible, not just for the children, but for the adults as well.

 ‘Triangulation’ means that the parents use the child as a messenger between them: “Tell your father to pick you up at school tomorrow, I can’t.”
 Triangulation is never a good thing, even if a family is intact.
 It places undue stress on a child.
-If you have something to say to the child’s other parent, speak to them in person on the phone or in an e-mail.
+If you have something to say to the child’s other parent, speak to them in person, on the phone, or via email or text.

 Avoid All Unnecessary Contact

-If an issue can wait for a weekly e-mail or phone contact, let it wait.
+If an issue can wait for a weekly email or phone call, let it wait.
 Make a list of things that needed to be spoken about for co-parenting in the weekly call.
-E-mail contact is best, as it gives both parties the ability to avoid face to face or voice contact, which can trigger old emotions and spark disagreements easier.
+Email contact is best, as it gives both parties the ability to avoid face-to-face or voice contact, which can trigger old emotions and spark disagreements easier.
 Save phone contact for emerging or emergency situations.